Welcome to ACUR

 The themes of the conference are sustainability, innovation, social justice and the student voice.

-Submissions are OPEN NOW.
+Submissions are CLOSED.
 Register your interest for ACUR 2016 HERE.

 What to do if you want to present your work at the conference